 A rotating, carbon composite surgical table, now available at Beaumont hospitals in Royal Oak, Troy and Grosse Pointe, is dramatically reducing hospital stays and recovery times for those needing a hip replacement.
 The high-tech table enables the physician to perform minimally invasive surgery resulting in:

-The unique hip and knee arthroplasty surgical table, called the HANA table, allows hyperextension and external rotation during hip replacement, decreasing the average hospital stay to two to four days compared to the conventional three to six days, and cuts recovery time to two to six weeks as opposed to two to four months.
+The unique hip and knee arthroplasty surgical table, called the HANA table, allows hyperextension and external rotation during hip replacement.
+Like similar minimally invasive hip and knee procedures, this may decrease the average hospital stay to just two to four days.

 Hip replacement surgery is the second most common joint replacement procedure behind knee replacement.
 Beaumont Hospital, Royal Oak is one of the highest volume hospitals for knee and hip replacements in the United States.
 Beaumont orthopedic surgeons perform thousands of knee and hip replacements every year.